GiovanniBianchini/cardfolio/README.md

 **Tech used:** Nuxt 3, Bootstrap v5.3, UiKit

-You can insert links pointing to your social profiles and it also has a section dedicated to the work done with title, description, link to the resource and slider with lightbox function as a visual support for the content.
+You can insert links pointing to your social profiles and it also has a section dedicated to the works done with title, description, link to the resource and slider with lightbox function as a visual support for the contents.

 The app is built on Nuxt 3 (Vue 3 Composition API).
 You can then leverage SSG to generate a static version of CardFolio or embed it within sections that leverage SSR instead, it depends on what you are more comfortable with!